vipulnaik/working-drafts/ark/enumeration-proof.md

 **Independent validation of Lemmas B and C.** These checks were made against the notes' construction tables and the GAP battery; they are recorded here because they test the classification rather than the search.

 Against every two-block witness in `mu_table_full.csv`: of 5,025 such rows, the 3,316 whose foreign block attains full capacity satisfy **Lemma B without exception** (3,302 of shape 2qᵉ, 14 of shape qᵉ), and **Lemma C's gcd condition holds in all 5,025**.
-Lemma B also predicts the density split measured in §5.5 of the notes — among rows clearing the 1/12 diagnostic threshold, 73.1% have r − 1 ∈ {qᵉ, 2qᵉ}; among those below, 9.9%.
+Lemma B also predicts a density split among two-block witnesses — among rows clearing the 1/12 diagnostic threshold, 73.1% have r − 1 ∈ {qᵉ, 2qᵉ}; among those below, 9.9%.

 That check is partly circular, since the witnesses come from our own constructions.
 The GAP battery at n = 10 is not: those 967 Oliver groups were enumerated exhaustively with no reference to the lemmas.
 Extracting vertex orbits by colour refinement and locating orbitals that induce a complete graph on their support gives **1,061 full-capacity orbits across 728 groups, of sizes 2, 3, 4, 5, 7, 8, 9 — every one a prime power, with no exceptions**; **no group** has two proper-prime-power full-capacity orbits of different primes, confirming the uniqueness of p; and of the 88 prime-sized full-capacity orbits inside groups with a genuine top prime q, **all 88** satisfy s − 1 ∈ {qᵉ, 2qᵉ}.